LaxarJS/laxar/docs/manuals/writing_pages.md

 }
 ```

-As seen in the example above, simply use the key `layout` should be used instead of `widget`.
+As seen in the example above, the key `layout` should be used instead of `widget`.
 Its value is - just like with the main `layout` property of a page - the path of a specific layout directory relative to the layouts-root of the application.
 Providing an `id` is obligatory for layouts, as it is needed to reference the widget areas defined by the layout.
 Under the assumption that the layout `other_layouts/small_columns` exports a widget area named `left`, we can now insert widgets into it using the area name `embedded.left` for it.